arashdn/sbu-thesis/README.md

 MS Thesis Template with Latex for Shahid Beheshti University (SBU).

 ## History
-This is version 1.0.8, created in Aug 2017
+This is version 1.0.9, created in Dec 2018

 Change logs are listed in [CHANGELOG.md](CHANGELOG.md)